ledisdb/ledisdb/doc/commands.md

 ### ZINCRBY key increment member

 Increments the score of member in the sorted set stored at key by increment.
-If member does not exist in the sorted set, it is added with increment as its score (as if its previous score was 0.0).
+If member does not exist in the sorted set, it is added with increment as its score (as if its previous score was 0).
 If key does not exist, a new sorted set with the specified member as its sole member is created.
 An error is returned when key exists but does not hold a sorted set.
-The score value should be the string representation of a numeric value, and accepts double precision floating point numbers.
+The score value should be the string representation of a numeric value.
 It is possible to provide a negative value to decrement the score.

 **Return value**

-bulk: the new score of member (a double precision floating point number), represented as string.
+bulk: the new score of member (an int64 number), represented as string.

 **Examples**